ES-TUDelft/robot-interaction-tool/docs/INSTALLATION.md

 * Dowload **PyQt5-5.13.2.tar.gz** from (https://www.riverbankcomputing.com/software/pyqt/download5)

-* Open a terminal and cd to the downloads folder (or to where you dowloaded PyQt)
+* Open a new terminal and cd to the downloads folder (or to where you dowloaded PyQt)

 `$ cd Downloads`